Internet On-Demand (IO-D)

 DDoS (Distributed Denial of Service) attacks have become a great security threat, especially to customers who operate popular websites or do business via the internet.

 PCCW Global offers its anti-DDoS service in two packages, On-Demand and Hybrid.
-In the On-Demand package, we monitor your internet traffic utilization at your CE router for possible DDoS attacks.
-When a DDoS attack is detected, all traffic destined for the victim Ip will be manually rerouted to an intelligent filtering device.
+In the On-Demand package, we monitor your internet traffic utilisation at your CE router for possible DDoS attacks.
+When a DDoS attack is detected, all traffic destined for the victim IP will be manually rerouted to an intelligent filtering device.
 The attack traffic will be filtered out and legitimate traffic sent onwards to your network.

 In the Hybrid package, an Intrusion Prevention System (IPS) is provided and installed in your premises.
 The IPS will monitor all internet traffic for possible DDoS attacks.
 When a DDoS attack is detected, the IPS will perform auto-mitigation on suspicious traffic.
-If the traffic volume is so large that the internet link is saturated, the DDoS attack traffic will be routed (upon Customer approval) to our Premium Scrubbing Center for traffic mitigation.
+If the traffic volume is so large that the internet link is saturated, the DDoS attack traffic will be routed (upon Customer approval) to our Premium Scrubbing Centre for traffic mitigation.

 An online Anti-DDoS Customer Portal allows you to view the above processes online.